Panasonic S1 and S1R Full-Frame Mirrorless Cameras: All you need to know

 Panasonic S1 and S1R Design: What do they look like?

-As expected, it’s much like a beefed up Panasonic Lumix G9, with a weather-sealed, DSLR-esque frame and chunky handgrip that’ll go down well with the pro snappers it’s targeting.
+Otherwise, the cameras are much like a beefed up Panasonic Lumix G9, with a weather-sealed frame and chunky handgrip that’ll go down well with the pro snappers it’s targeting.

 Panasonic S1 and S1R Features: What are their specs?

 Panasonic has now fully fleshed out the specs and features we can expect from the S1 and S1R, following its slightly vague ‘developer announcement’ in September 2018.